Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Experimental Setting

 \subsection{Dataset}

 To generate the synthetic crop dataset with realistic plant textures and measurements, high-quality 3D plant models have been created using Blender\footnote{\url{https://www.blender.org/}}.
 A wide variety of crops have been included in the dataset to validate the segmentation performance of the model trained with the proposed DG method.
 Depending on the plant's height, three primary macro-categories of crops have been identified.
-Low crops, such as \textit{Lettuce} and \textit{Chard}, have an average height of 20-25 cm.
-Medium crops, such as \textit{Zucchini}, grow to 60 cm.
+Low crops, such as lettuce and chard, have an average height of 20-25 cm.
+Medium crops, such as zucchini, grow to 60 cm.
 Tall crops, which include vineyards and trees, can grow up to 2.5-4.5 m.
-A meaningful target performance to be achieved by the segmentation model is set to generalize to previously unseen plants inside the same macro-category, which differ mostly in the color features and slightly in the geometrical shape.
 Some examples of 3D plant models are shown in Figure \ref{fig:crop_models}.